vbotka/ansible-collection-freebsd/docs/source/examples/311/example-311.rst

   `community.general.pkgng`_ if the jail was created by *iocage*.
 Use JID instead.

-* The below plays run at the jails.
+* The play *pb-test-01.yml* runs at the jails.
 The inventory *iocage-hosts.ini* is needed when a task is delegated to an iocage host.

 * The public key in *files/pk_admins.txt* is sanitized.